Best Rewards Credit Cards in Canada 2020

 You deserve a credit card that gives back.
 Some cards offer a bonus return of cash or reward points, and we're here to help you find the best fit for your needs.
-Compare and find the best rewards credit cards in Canada to determine how you can get the best rates and benefits for your spending.
+Compare and find the best rewards credit cards in Canada.

 Rate, annual rewards estimate and other product information are subject to change at any time and does not constitute financial advice.
 Please contact supplier for complete details.

 Rewarding customers for their purchases in North America is an idea that predates credit cards by over two hundred years.
 In fact, the first known North American loyalty program began in 1793, when a U.S. shop owner gave copper tokens to customers that could be redeemed with merchandise in his store.1